TrveFenris/slav/README.md

-# React + TypeScript + Webpack + Babel boilerplate
+# You Are Slav

-> Minimal boilerplate to create React apps compiled with Babel, leveraging TypeScript type checking.
+> Quick quiz to check if you are actually slav.

 ## Available Scripts